 In addition to the entertainment, there are also attraction overlays on Pirates of the Caribbean and Space Mountain.
 These are very similar to overlays that debuted last year for Mickey’s Not So Scary Halloween Party.
 You’ll want to save both of these attractions for towards the end of the night; there’s a lot of rubbernecking guest curiosity about the overlays, leading to wait time spikes early on.

 Space Mountain consists of turning off the lights on the roller coaster and adding some ominous music plus dialogue snippets from villains.
 It’s not terrible, but it’s also nothing to seek out.
 Magic Kingdom’s Space Mountain isn’t really conducive to audio additions, and until Walt Disney World springs for screens in the ride (a la Ghost Galaxy and Hyperspace Mountain at Disneyland), these are always going to fall flat.

 Pirates of the Caribbean adds 3 live actors to the attraction; two are giving foreboding warnings in the queue, while Barbossa lurks overhead on a bridge during the ride.
 If you’ve experience Pirates of the Caribbean hundreds of times, this is an “interesting” new twist.
-(It’s not good, but it’s definitely superior to the Halloween version last year.)

 If it’s your first time on the ride, it’s a weird distraction that doesn’t mesh with the Audio Animatronics eliminates that crucial suspension of disbelief.
 I’m going to guess/hope most guests aren’t experiencing Pirates of the Caribbean for the first time during Villains After Hours, so I’m going to give Disney some points for effort.
-It’s one of those bizarre things I think we’ll fondly look back on in a decade or two.

 Finally, there’s event exclusive food, beverage, and merchandise available for purchase.